 A skills gap analysis is a methodical way of looking at the strengths and weaknesses of your current team(s) and identifying which skills you need to bring on board.

 The best way to identify what you have and what you don’t have is to consult with senior developers and management.
-Ask them the strengths and weaknesses of their team and then prioritize filling any skill gaps.
+Ask them about the strengths and weaknesses of their team and then prioritize filling any skill gaps with the use of recruitment planning.

 Note that hiring a full-time employee isn’t the only way to fill a skill gap.
 Consider a freelancer, part-time position, internship or other entry-level positions.